databricks/terraform-provider-databricks/docs/data-sources/sql_warehouse.md

 * `warehouse_type` - SQL warehouse type.
 See for [AWS](https://docs.databricks.com/sql/index.html#warehouse-types) or [Azure](https://learn.microsoft.com/azure/databricks/sql/#warehouse-types).
 * `channel` block, consisting of following fields:
   * `name` - Name of the Databricks SQL release channel.
 Possible values are: `CHANNEL_NAME_PREVIEW` and `CHANNEL_NAME_CURRENT`.
 Default is `CHANNEL_NAME_CURRENT`.
-- `instance_profile_arn` - The ARN of the instance profile to use for the endpoint.
 * `jdbc_url` - JDBC connection string.
 * `odbc_params` - ODBC connection params: `odbc_params.hostname`, `odbc_params.path`, `odbc_params.protocol`, and `odbc_params.port`.
 * `data_source_id` - ID of the data source for this warehouse.
 This is used to bind an Databricks SQL query to an warehouse.